Big data for managers

 About your instructors

 Tianhui Michael Li is the founder and CEO of the Data Incubator, an elite fellowship program that trains and places data scientists and quants with advanced degrees (PhD or masters) into industry roles.
-Previously, Michael was a data science lead with Foursquare and with Andreessen Horowitz.
-He holds PhD in math from Princeton University.
+Previously, Michael was a data science lead with Foursquare and with a16z.
+He holds a PhD in math from Princeton University.

 Leave a Comment or Question